HOW TO SLEEP IN AN AIRPORT

 3. WEAR LAYERS

-Aeroplanes get cold, and so do airports.
-There’s nothing worse than sleeping on a cold, hard floor with only your board shorts and tshirt to keep you warm – so get cosy.
+Airplanes get cold, and so do airports.
+There’s nothing worse than sleeping on a cold hard floor with only your board shorts and t-shirt to keep you warm – so get cosy.
 Layers also equate to bedding.
 Get working on the Feng Shui of your patch of the departure lounge floor and make yourself at home.
-The aim is for it not to feel like you’re sleeping on the ground.
+The aim is to make it feel like you're not on the floor.

 4. BRING A TRAVEL PILLOW

 An age-old classic - the humble neck pillow.
 You’ll struggle to find a duty-free outlet that doesn’t sell these so don’t fret if you forget to buy one ahead of time.
-While they can be a bit pricey, a painless night's sleep is priceless.
+While they can cost a few coins, a painless night's sleep is priceless.
 This is a backpacker’s essential and beats any rolled up sweater – trust us.

 It’s important that you feel 100% squeaky clean before you catch a flight; while this may be harder to achieve from an airport bathroom it can still be done.
-The worst thing you can do for your skin is to is jump straight onto a plane without washing and prepping your face, especially if you've spent the night in the airport.
+The worst thing you can do for your skin is jumping straight onto a plane without washing and prepping your face, especially if you spent the previous night at the airport.
 The air is dry at altitude and will not do your skin any favours.
 TIP: a lot of airports will have shower stalls so always ask a member of staff what facilities are available.
-Always bring back-up toiletries that fit the hand luggage requirements, so you don’t have to buy full sized products at the airport.
+Be sure to bring back-up toiletries that fit the hand luggage requirements, so you don’t have to buy full sized products at the airport.

 If you have trouble falling asleep while travelling, meditation albums can be a cheap and easy way to zone out and drift off to sleep.
 It’s difficult to enter a deep state of sleep when there are other people around you and airport announcements are chiming off every 10 minutes.
 Put in your headphones and picture your happy place – you’ll nod off in no time!

-If all the previous steps seem a bit overwhelming, why not treat yourself to a monsoon shower, plush bed and unlimited WiFi at our hotel in Gatwick Airport, Heathrow, Amsterdam Schiphol or Charles de Gaulle.
+If all the previous steps seem a bit overwhelming, why not treat yourself to a rejuvenating shower, plush bed and superfast free WiFi at our hotels at London Heathrow, London Gatwick, Amsterdam Schiphol and Paris Charles de Gaulle.
 It saves you having to trick yourself into thinking the departure lounge floor is a mattress and that the three bags of crisps you munched on was a satisfying dinner.
 There’s no better feeling than rolling out of bed and heading straight to your flight, feeling well rested and ready for the next leg of your trip.
 You deserve it, so treat yourself to a night at YOTELAIR.

 Head to yotel.com for information on where to find us and book direct for our best rates.